Harry J. Wienbergen

-Harry J. Wienbergen (October 21, 1900 – March 6, 1974) was an American college football coach.
-Wienbergen was the third head football coach at Dickinson State College—now known as Dickinson State University—in Dickinson, North Dakota and he held that position for 21 seasons between 1928 and 1952.
-His coaching record at Dickinson State was 51–70–13.
-Wienbergen died aged 73 in 1974.
+Harry J. Wienbergen (October 21, 1900 – March 6, 1974) was an American sports coach, athletics administrator, and educator.
+He coach American football, basketball, and track and field at Dickinson State College—now known as Dickinson State University—in Dickinson, North Dakota, and was the school's athletic director.
+Wienbergen was the head football coach at Dickinson State, serving three stints, from 1928 to 1943, 1946 to 1949, and 1951 to 1952.